woravich-k/Clip-to-Hemisphere-QGIS3/README.md

 In QGIS, some features may not be drawn properly on <strong>orthographic projections</strong>.
 For example, the picture below shows some misrepresentation on the west of the globe. </br>
 ![misrepresentation](misrepresentation.PNG)</br>
-The misrepresentation on orthographic projections might be fixed by two appoaches: disabling the QGIS automatic symplification and cliping the layer to hemishere, where the centre is at the origin of the orthographic projection.
-The following picture shows the layer cliped by the tool projected on an othographic projection. </br>
+The misrepresentation on orthographic projections might be fixed by two approaches: disabling the QGIS automatic simplification and clipping the layer to hemisphere, where the centre is at the origin of the orthographic projection.
+The following picture shows the layer clipped by the tool projected on an orthographic projection. </br>
 ![cliped layer](theToolResult.PNG)

 ## Requirements